jxw1102/Projet-merou/ModelChecker/src/ast/test/README.md

 ### Requirements

 - Clang compiler
 - dot command must be in your PATH.
-Get dot : http://www.graphviz.org/Download..php)
+Get dot : http://www.graphviz.org/Download.php

 ## Usage

 Both test classes work the same way :

-- define the test case(s) in a folder of ModelChecker/unitary_tests/
+- define the test case(s) in a subfolder of ModelChecker/unitary_tests/
-- set the 'folder' variable to the folder that contains the input cpp code you want to use for the tests
+- in the test, set the 'folder' variable to the folder that contains the input cpp code you want to use for the tests
 - run the test
-- check he output in the folder containing the input
+- check the output in the folder containing the input files